PyLadies-Athens/pyscript-christmas-workshop/README.md

     # 1. Check if Christmas is here
     if time_difference.total_seconds() <= 0:
         display("🎅 MERRY CHRISTMAS! 🎄", target="countdown")
-        # We could add js.clearInterval here if we wanted to stop the loop
         return

     # 2. Calculate Days, Hours, Minutes, Seconds